mkitzmann/leiska-de/index.md

 alt: HEINER LEISKA
 text:
     top: "Under construction ..."
-    bottom: "... but the foundation is done!"
+    bottom: "... but more than the foundation is done!"
 ---